Vik-Mal/Clustering-/readme.md

 need a different approach.
 Clustering of clients is done based on two parameters,annual income and spending score of the clients.
-Where spending score represent the purchasing power of individuals.
+Where spending score represent the purchasing power of individuals. clustering1.py code is with KMeans approach and clustering2.py has hierearchical clustering approach.